benninkcorien/raglan-sweater-knitting-pattern-custom/README.md

 #  Customizable Knitting Pattern Generator for a Raglan Sweater
-A python script that generates a raglan sweater based on your measurements and gauge
+A python script that generates a raglan sweater based on your measurements and gauge (this script is intentionally a bit of a mess, so it's easy to change things.)

 ## Enter measurements